friends-of-presta/security-advisories/_posts/2024-03-14-reportsstatistics.md

 severity: "critical (9.1)"
 ---

-In the module "Sales Reports, Statistics, Custom Fields & Export" (reportsstatistics) in versions up to XX from Advanced Plugins for PrestaShop, a guest can download and delete all files.
+In the module "Sales Reports, Statistics, Custom Fields & Export" (reportsstatistics) in versions up to 1.3.20 from Advanced Plugins for PrestaShop, a guest can download and delete all files.

 ## Summary